When is the application deadline?

 - How do you foresee the future of arts journalism?

 - Imagine the role you will play in the arts ecosystem as a key player in our digitally-connected age.
 What is most important to you and why?
-How will you make a difference?
-What do you need to learn?
+What are you curious to learn?

-- Provide an anecdote about having your mind changed, your assumptions challenged and how this connects to your decision to apply to this graduate program.
+- Provide an anecdote that either tells us about a point in your life when you thought something was unfair or one that reveals a change of mind, when your assumptions were challenged and how this connects to your decision to apply to this graduate program.

 What pieces comprise the professional portfolio?